gnosis/pm-contracts/CONTRACTS.md

 `sellAllOutcomes` allows to sell multiple (`outcomeTokenCount`) sets of outcome tokens in exchange for multiple collateral tokens.
 Assuming an event has two outcomes and the buyer sells 2 sets of outcome tokens (2 outcome tokens for each outcome), he will receive 2 collateral tokens.

 #### setWinningOutcome()
-`setWinningOutcome` sets the winning outcome in the event contract if the defined oracle contract set a winning outcome.
+`setWinningOutcome` sets the winning outcome in the event contract if the defined oracle contract has decided on an outcome.

 #### redeemWinnings() returns (uint)
 Abstract function implemented in the inheriting event contract.